|We have 1291 articles and 90% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 - Warjack - All warjacks share the same set of special rules.
 Most notably being big and stompy.
 Click the link for a full run-down.

-- Field Dependent - If this model's Generator is crippled, it loses Fleet, Stealth, and cannot attack with Death Shadow.
+- Field Dependent - While its Field Generator system is crippled, this model loses Fleet, Stealth, and cannot attack with Death Shadow.

 - Fleet - Once per activation, this model can spend 1 focus point to gain +2" movement when advancing as part of its Normal Movement that activation.